thorchain/THORChain-v1/docs/whitepaper-en.md

 **`TKN1` FeeWithdrawTx**.
 Again, anyone can withdraw their earned fees.

 Importantly, the Locked Liquidity will only emit tokens at the internal price; inferred by the locked `RUNE:TKN1` ratio.
 If `10 RUNE` is locked alongside `1000 TKN1`; then the price of `1 TKN1` is `0.01 RUNE`, and tokens will be emitted at this internal price.
-The emission rate factors in slip which is the price of the token after the emission occurs, governed by the following equation.
+The emission rate factors in slip which is the price of the token after the emission occurs, governed by the following equation:

 ![tokensEmitted=tokens*((1+\frac{txRUNE}{RUNE})^{ReserveRatio}-1)](https://latex.codecogs.com/gif.latex?tokensEmitted%3Dtokens*%28%281&plus;%5Cfrac%7BtxRUNE%7D%7BRUNE%7D%29%5E%7BReserveRatio%7D-1%29)